joao-rafael/find-my-car/README.md

 You can see a live (hosted/deployed) version of this project at https://find-my-car-challenge.web.app .

-## Documentation 📚
+## Documentation and project structure 📚

+This project supports documentation via TSDOC and Compodoc (that's the main reason you'll see comments on the code)

-You can see the generated code documentation at documentation/index.html.
+You can see the generated code documentation at https://find-my-car-challenge.web.app/documentation/

 To generate new documentation files use: `npm run compodoc`.

+The app is made of one base module (app-module) and 3 submodules + a routing module.
+The business logic is concetrated in the services.

 ## Design prototypes 🎨